Beware of People Pleaser Mode

 When someone is constantly putting the needs of others before their own, it can lead to them feeling used, taken advantage of, and resentful.
 So next time you're about to say yes to something you really don't want to do, ask yourself if you're doing it for the right reasons.

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
+We have extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
 We can also help you overcome excessive people-pleasing.
-Read more about our work, watch practical skills videos or browse other articles.
+Read more about our work or browse other articles.
 Get in touch anytime.

 Interdependence: The meaning and the advantages